technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 1 - Setting up your environment.md

 1. Open a broswer and paste the link https://www.microsoft.com/en-in/dynamics-365/free-trial for enabling the **Customer Service Trial license**

 2. Scroll down and select Dynamics 365 Customer Service.
-Click on **Try for free**
+Click on **Try for free**.

     ![A screenshot of a computer Description automatically generated](./media/media1/image0.png)

-3. Enter the user id, select the agreement terms and then select **Start your free trial**
+3. Enter the user id, select the agreement terms and then select **Start your free trial**.

     ![A screenshot of a computer Description automatically generated](./media/media1/image1.png)

-2. Select Country/Region - **United States** and enter your Phone number and **submit**
+2. Select Country/Region - **United States** and enter your Phone number and **submit**.

     ![A screenshot of a computer Description automatically generated](./media/media1/image2.png)

-3. You will be navigated to Customer Service workspace
+3. You will be navigated to Customer Service workspace.

     **Note** - If you are prompted with a pop-up for using a microphone, click on **Allow while visiting the site**.
-If you are not prompted, you can proceed to the next step
+If you are not prompted, you can proceed to the next step.

     ![A screenshot of a computer Description automatically generated](./media/media1/image3.png)